la-tamas/smart-search/README.md

 If further work would be needed on this repo a linter and some test framework should be added, however for the sake of simplicity I omitted them for now.

+There is miconception of the algorithm, given that input contains `with sugar` it also finds the sugar-free options, which is not the output we want.
+It should consider these modifier keywords such as with, without etc.